Ognjen Vranješ

-Ognjen Vranješ ([ǒɡɲen ʋrǎɲeʃ]; born 24 October 1989) is a Bosnian professional footballer who plays as a centre-back for Süper Lig club Hatayspor.
+Ognjen Vranješ ([ǒɡɲen ʋrǎɲeʃ]; born 24 October 1989) is a Bosnian former professional footballer who played as a centre-back.

 Vranješ started his professional career at Borac Banja Luka, before joining Red Star Belgrade in 2009.
 He was sent on loan to Napredak Kruševac in 2010 and to Sheriff Tiraspol later that year.
 Vranješ then played in Russia for Krasnodar and Spartak Vladikavkaz and in Turkey for Elazığspor and Gaziantepspor.
 He signed with Sporting Gijón in 2016.
 Later that year, he switched to Tom Tomsk.
 A year later, he moved to AEK Athens.
 The following year, Vranješ was transferred to Anderlecht, who loaned him back to AEK Athens in 2019 and to Charleroi in 2021.
-Later that year, he went back to AEK Athens.
+Later that year, he came back to AEK Athens.
 In 2022, he joined Hatayspor.
+A year after, he moved to Čukarički.

 A former youth international for Bosnia and Herzegovina, Vranješ made his senior international debut in 2010, earning over 30 caps until 2018.
 He represented the nation at their first major championship, the 2014 FIFA World Cup.

 Club career

 Early career

-Vranješ came through youth academy of his hometown club Borac Banja Luka, which he joined in 2000.
+Vranješ came through the youth academy of his hometown club Borac Banja Luka, which he joined in 2000.
 He made his professional debut in 2007 at the age of 17.
 On 9 August 2008, he scored his first professional goal against Orašje, which secured the victory for his team.

 In December, he signed with Serbian side Red Star Belgrade.
 In January 2010, he was sent on a six-month loan to Napredak Kruševac.
-In July, he was loaned to Moldovan team Sheriff Tiraspol until the end of season.
+In July, he was loaned to Moldovan outfit Sheriff Tiraspol until the end of the season.

-In January 2011, Vranješ moved to Russian club Krasnodar.
+In January 2011, Vranješ moved to Russian team Krasnodar.

 In December 2012, he joined Spartak Vladikavkaz.
-In May 2013, he suffered a severe knee injury, which was diagnosed as anterior cruciate ligament tear and was ruled out for at least six months.
+In May 2013, he suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.

 In January 2014, he went to Turkish club Elazığspor.

 In February 2015, he switched to Gaziantepspor.

 In January 2016, Vranješ joined Spanish outfit Sporting Gijón.

 In August, he signed with Tom Tomsk.

 AEK Athens

 In December, Vranješ moved to Greek side AEK Athens on a contract until June 2019.
-He was sent off on his official debut for the team on 7 January against Asteras.
+He was sent off on his official debut for the squad on 7 January against Asteras Tripolis.
 On 5 February, he scored his first goal for AEK Athens in a triumph over Veria.

 Vranješ scored his first career hat-trick in a defeat of Xanthi on 18 February 2018.

 He won his first trophy with the club on 23 April, when they were crowned league champions.

 Anderlecht

-In June, Vranješ was transferred to Belgian team Anderlecht for an undisclosed fee.
-He made his competitive debut for the club on 28 July against Kortrijk and scored an own goal.
+In June, Vranješ was transferred to Belgian outfit Anderlecht for an undisclosed fee.
+He made his competitive debut for the side on 28 July against Kortrijk and scored an own goal.

-In June 2019, he was sent on a season-long loan to his former club AEK Athens.
+In June 2019, he was sent on a season-long loan to his former team AEK Athens.

-In January 2021, he was loaned to Charleroi for the remainder of campaign.
+In January 2021, he was loaned to Charleroi for the remainder of the campaign.